ballerina-platform/module-ballerinax-salesforce/README.md

 #### Create Record

-The ‘createRecord’ remote function of the baseclient can be used to create SObject records for a given SObject type.
-Users need to pass SObject name and the SObject record in json format to the ‘createRecord’ function and it will return newly created record Id as a string at the success and will return an error at the failure.
+The `createRecord` remote function of the baseclient can be used to create SObject records for a given SObject type.
+Users need to pass SObject name and the SObject record in json format to the `createRecord` function and it will return newly created record Id as a string at the success and will return an error at the failure.

 ```ballerina